 How to Make Tiramisu Cupcakes

-These decadent cupcakes are made in three stages – the cupcakes, the filling, and the frosting.
+These decadent cupcakes come together in three steps: the cupcakes, the filling, and finally the frosting.
 The cupcakes do need to cool completely before adding the filling, so I recommend making them several hours ahead of time or even the night before.

-- Prepare the pan.
-Line a cupcake pan with liners.
-Preheat the oven to 350 degrees.
+- Prepare to bake.
+Line a 12-well cupcake pan with liners while the oven preheats to 350ºF.

 - Cook the egg yolks and sugar.
-Combine the egg yolks and sugar in the top of a double boiler.
-Cook for 6-8 minutes, stirring constantly.
-The color should be light and the sugar dissolved.
-Whip the yolks until thickened and slightly yellow.
+Heat the egg yolks and sugar in a double boiler and cook for 6-8 minutes.
+Stir constantly until the sugar fully dissolves and the egg yolks have lightened and thickened.

 - Combine the ingredients.
-Fold the mascarpone into the whipped yolks.
-In a separate bowl, whip the heavy whipping cream until stiff peaks form.
+Next, fold the mascarpone into the whipped yolks.
+In a separate bowl, whip the heavy whipping cream into stiff peaks.
 Fold the whipped cream into the mascarpone mixture.
 In a separate bowl, combine the warm water, espresso, and Kahlua.

 - Fill the cupcakes.
-When the cupcakes are cool, cut out the centers.
-Drizzle a tablespoon or so of the espresso mixture over the inside of the cupcake holes, then fill with the tiramisu filling.
+When the cupcakes are cool, cut out the centers using a knife or a cupcake corer.
+Drizzle a tablespoon of espresso mixture over the inside of the cupcake holes, then fill with the tiramisu filling.
+A piping bag makes this step super easy!

 - Use a cupcake corer.
 For ease when cutting out the center of the cupcakes, use a cupcake corer.
 It will make things so much easier!

 - Wait to add the mascarpone to the frosting.
-Mascarpone cheese seems to get softer the more you beat it and then it doesn’t firm up as well when refrigerated again.
-Because of that, I suggest carefully folding it in just before the final bit of powdered sugar is added.
+Mascarpone cheese tends to become softer the more you beat it, and it doesn’t firm up as well when refrigerated again.
+Because of that, I suggest carefully folding it into the frosting just before the last of the powdered sugar is added.

 - What to do with the cupcake centers?
 If you have any leftover filling, I recommend mixing it with the cupcake centers and devouring it.
 So good!